smartcontracts/ethereum-book/zh-CN/book/02__blockchains/03__chains-of-blocks.md

 ::: tip TODO TODO: Diagram :::

 At this point, we are still emulating traditional BFT system, though we've replaced the way in which votes are generated.
 Now, we begin to partially diverge.
 Most BFT systems will elect a "leader" responsible for proposing potential updates to all other nodes in the system.
 Within a Proof-of-Work system, nodes will most likely not be aware of all other nodes in the network.
-If a designated leader were to exist, then it is possible that a node not be aware of the leader and, as a result, not be able to participate.
+If a designated leader were to exist, then it is possible that a node could not be aware of the leader and, as a result, not be able to participate.
 Therefore, we need to eliminate the need for a designated leader.

 ::: tip TODO TODO: Diagram :::